chasinglogic/praelatus-go/README.md

 ## License

-Praelatus is distributed under the Apache License.
+Praelatus is distributed under the GNU Affero General Public License.

 ```
  Praelatus, a Free and Open Source bug tracker.